 Engage in the lives of others and the life of the land.
 Share your skills, talents and warmth with a diverse community of people trying to lead more fulfilling lives.
 Play in the Green Mountains of Vermont.
-Join the Spring Lake Ranch team as a House Advisor/Crew Leader for at least six months and receive $297/week, private room, all meals, full medical & dental, paid vacation time, educational opportunities and use of the entire facilities.
+Join the Spring Lake Ranch team as a House Advisor/Crew Leader for at least six months and receive $327/week, private room, all meals, full medical & dental, two weeks paid vacation and sick time in the first year, educational opportunities and use of the entire facilities.
 Job opportunities are available throughout the year.

 A Day in the Life: The house advising job brings men and women, often recently out of college, to Spring Lake Ranch for six months to two years.
 Learn about becoming a shadow warrior or how the team contributes a steady stream of energy, creativity, enthusiasm and a willingness to give of themselves to the residents.